cocos/cocos-docs/en/scripting/ccclass.md

 #### Visible Parameter

-By default, whether it is displayed in the **Inspector** panel depends on whether the attribute name starts with an underscore `_`.
+By default, whether it is displayed in the **Inspector** panel depends on whether the property name starts with an underscore `_`.
 If it starts with an underscore, it will not be displayed in the **Inspector** panel by default, otherwise it will be displayed by default.

 If you want to force it to be displayed in the **Inspector** panel, you can set the `visible` parameter to true: